Prince’s Mead, Winchester

 The school has a whopping and incredibly well-maintained sports hall, along with two full-sized tennis courts and plenty of space for sports.

-Where the school really comes into its own is the clever use of the grounds for outside learning opportunities.
+Where Princes Mead really comes into its own is the clever use of the grounds for outside learning opportunities.
 There’s a Forest School – located in Grays Wood – with a bonfire pit that’s always going and its very own zip-wire.
 On top of this, there’s an Outdoor Classroom which is used for every subject going, plus a Wild Flower Meadow, for use by both the pupils and mini-beasts alike.

-Heading indoors, the latest extension to the building boasts a fantastic new dining hall and classrooms, all of which have been built with a neutral decor concept.
+Heading indoors, the latest extension to the building boasts a fantastic dining hall and classrooms, all of which have been built with a neutral decor concept.
 With simple colours and calming vibes, it embraces a Scandi ethos and makes it all about concentration and learning rather than the shiny, distracting wall displays of old.

 The music room is also a sight to behold.
 Located inside the Grade II listed building, its grand surroundings are also home to a myriad of African drums and other obscure instruments, plus your usual violins, guitars and drums.